Sadie Barnette: Early life

 Sadie Barnette was born in 1984 in Oakland, California.
 Barnette's father Rodney Ellis Barnette, was a member of the Black Panther Party who founded the Compton, California chapter in 1968.
 After founding the chapter, the FBI put Rodney Barnette on the Counterintelligence Program watchlist (COINTELPRO).
-This FBI program "had successfully carried out a complex network of operations aimed to discredit, dismantle, and destroy Black radical activists, organizations, and movements".
+This FBI program "had successfully carried out a complex network of operations aimed to discredit, dismantle, and destroy Black radical activists, organizations, and movements."
 As a result, his everyday movements and activities were under constant surveillance.
 He was ultimately fired from his job at the United States Postal Service as a result of his activities.
 Her father's involvement with the Black Panthers and the FBI files have, and continue to, influence her work.

 In 2016, her family gained access to her father's 500 page FBI file through the Freedom of Information Act.
 Since then, Barnette has used the file as raw material for her work.
 The file includes various family documents including: family trees, names of relatives, birthdays, military awards, and interviews with her father's employers, high school teachers, and his childhood neighbors.
 Also, "there were pages detailing Barnette’s movements, his work with fellow activists Angela Davis, John and Ericka Huggins; there were notes from former FBI agent James W. McCord, Jr., who was later arrested for his own role in the Watergate scandal; there was testimony from neighbors, coworkers, who roundly praised his character; there was family history: the birthdates of his siblings, the place where his mother was born.
 As jarringly intimate as the files sometimes felt, the gulf between the FBI’s portrayal of Barnette’s life and the reality and fullness of it was staggering."

 In 2016, Barnette created an installation titled Do Not Destroy which featured selections from the files.
 This work debuted at the Oakland Museum of California as part of its exhibition All Power to the People: Black Panthers at 50.
 The installation Do Not Destroy then traveled to the "Baxter St at the Camera Club of New York" and became the artist's first solo exhibition in New York City.

 Education

-Sadie Barnette holds a BFA degree from the California Institute of the Arts (2006), and an MFA degree in Visual Arts from the University of California, San Diego (2012).
+Barnette holds a BFA degree from the California Institute of the Arts (2006), and an MFA degree in Visual Arts from the University of California, San Diego (2012).
 Her MFA thesis was titled Everything, All the Time, Always, Forever, Still.
 The written component of this exhibition was an experimental text which Barnette wrote aimed to "use the written word to generate an experience for the reader that functions similarly to one's experience of actually viewing the corresponding art exhibition."

 She attended the Skowhegan School of Painting and Sculpture in 2018.